ian-IBCIRL/IB-PP4-MVP/README.md

 ![Responsive Site examples](assets/screenshots/responsive.png)

  - The site is fully responsive across multiple screen sizes and devices.
- - I had to make significant security research, updates and testing to get this test to work.
+ - I had to carry out significant security research, updates and testing to get this test to work.
  - Most people simply removed x-frame checks with a Chrome addin.
  - I did not think this a full solution so I implemented the following line in base.html
  - `<meta http-equiv="Content-Security-Policy"...` , listing the sites that